John 'Doc' Yallaly was a legendary figure — on and off — the baseball ...

 “He changed my life,” Kern said succinctly.

-Kern was a troubled teen in Vandalia and didn’t have the opportunity to play baseball in the summers.
+Kern was a troubled teen in Vandalia, Missouri, and didn’t have the opportunity to play baseball in the summers.
 He moved to Cape Girardeau to live with his mother and ended up helping Cape Central to the 1994 MSHSAA Class 4A state title.

-“I went from, if I did anything to get in trouble again, I was going to juvenile detention,” Kern said, “to being drafted by the Chicago Cubs (in the 36th round of the 1995 MLB draft) in 18 months.”
+“I went from, if I did anything to get in trouble again, I was going to juvenile detention,” Kern said, “to being drafted by the Chicago Cubs (in the 36th round of the 1995 Draft) in 18 months.”

 Like everyone who knew Yallaly, despite his being inducted into the American Legion Baseball Hall of Fame in 2023, those in his life were more impressed with him as a person than a coach.

-In 1967, Yallaly helped establish VIP Industries, an organization that serves individuals with a broad spectrum of intellectual and developmental disabilities.
+In 1967, Yallaly helped establish VIP Industries, which is an organization that serves individuals with a broad spectrum of intellectual and developmental disabilities.

 “There were several years,” Crosnoe said he was told, “where ‘Doc’ volunteered over 2,000 hours for VIP Industries.”